-Adjustment of Status refers to the process of applying for a U.S. green card (permanent residency) within the United States.
-It involves filing a bunch of forms and documents with U.S. Citizenship and Immigration Services (USCIS) and attending an interview (both spouses, together) at a USCIS office.
+Adjustment of Status or "AOS" refers to the process of applying for a U.S. green card (permanent residency) within the United States.
+It involves filing a bunch of forms and documents with U.S. Citizenship and Immigration Services (USCIS), having fingerprints (biometrics) taken, and attending an in-person interview (both spouses, together) at a USCIS office.

-And of course, you'll need time to prepare the various forms and documents, get translations of certain documents, and possibly get an attorney to help, at least with reviewing the completed packet for you.
+And of course, you'll need time to prepare the various immigration forms and documents, get English-language translations of certain documents, and possibly get an attorney to help.

 Be sure to also include a Form I-765 if the applicant would like to have a work permit (employment authorization document).

-The immigrant must also submit Form G-325A (unless the immigrant is not between the ages of 14 and 79), a medical examination report (if the one done for the consulate is over a year old), a long form birth certificate (translated, if need be), a copy of the immigrant's I-94 Arrival/Departure Record, a copy of the fiance visa petition approval notice, a copy of the marriage certificate, and two color photographs of the immigrant (passport style).
+The immigrant must also submit a medical examination report on Form I-693 (if the one done for the consulate is over a year old by this time), a long-form birth certificate (translated into English, if need be), a copy of the immigrant's I-94 Arrival/Departure Record, a copy of the I-129F petition approval notice from USCIS, a copy of the marriage certificate, and two color photographs of the immigrant (passport style, meeting DOS requirements).

-Once you've prepared and collected the various forms and documents, write a check or get a money order for the required filing fee, and prepare it for mailing.
-You can't submit the adjustment of status application in person; it must be sent to a particular USCIS office.
+Then prepare the packet for mailing.
+You can't submit the AOS application in person; it must be sent to a particular USCIS office.

 After the I-485 packet has been submitted, you'll get a receipt notice from USCIS.
 Later, the immigrant will be called in for fingerprinting ("biometrics").
 Many months after your initial filing, you'll be called in for the interview.

 Adjusting a spouse's legal status from fiancé to permanent United States resident can be tricky.
-Having an immigration lawyer provide experienced guidance on the process can save you from unnecessary delays and complications.
+Having an immigration lawyer provide experienced guidance on the process can avoid unnecessary delays and complications.